Understanding, calculating and preventing high employee churn rates

 Employees tend to resign when faced with little to no autonomy over their professional and personal lives, affecting employee churn rates within the company.

-Some institutions are still hesitating to adopt remote work policies due to productivity and security concerns, collaboration communication difficulties and processes that aren’t easily adapted for work-from-home arrangements.
+Some institutions resist adopting remote work policies due to productivity and security concerns, collaboration communication difficulties and processes that aren’t easily adapted for work-from-home arrangements.

-But from an employee perspective, remote or hybrid work arrangements can greatly improve staff working experience.
-Staff have more flexibility and agency, spend less time and money on daily commutes and have mutual trust with employers.
-Employees who don’t have these privileges at work may start looking for other companies that do offer such flexibility.
+But from an employee perspective, remote or hybrid work arrangements can greatly improve the work experience.
+Staff have more flexibility, spend less time and money on daily commutes and have mutual trust with employers.
+Employees who don’t have these privileges at work may start looking for other companies that offer such flexibility.

 Companies should leverage the many digital tools available in the market to establish remote communication processes and facilitate virtual collaboration.